bpassos-zz/git-commands/README.md

 $ git fetch origin

 #With the remote branches in hand, you now need to check out the branch you are interested in, giving you a local working copy:
-$ git checkout -b test origin/test
+$ git checkout -t origin/test

 #Deleting a remote branch
 $ git branch -rd origin/branchname